 After serving in these ministry capacities for over 14 years, Dr. Cherry returned to the academy in order to encourage and equip theology students with an awareness of God’s grace, so that they may hear and respond boldly to God’s call to make a difference in this world with that same grace.

-Dr. Cherry looks forward to the publication of her first book, Believing INTO Christ: Relational Faith and Human Flourishing, due out from Baylor University Press in Fall 2021.
-She is under contract to contribute an invited chapter to The Wesleyan Mind, Joe Cunningham and Clive Murray Norris, editors (Oxford: Routledge, 2022) and also is in the early stages of co-authoring a new kind of biography of John Wesley with a senior scholar of United Methodist History.
+Dr. Cherry’s first book, Believing INTO Christ: Relational Faith and Human Flourishing, was released in Fall 2021.
+She contributed an invited chapter to The Wesleyan Mind, Joe Cunningham and Clive Murray Norris, editors (Oxford: Routledge, 2023) and also is in the early stages of co-authoring a new kind of biography of John Wesley with a senior scholar of United Methodist History.

 DegreesPh.D., Southern Methodist University

 B.A., Georgetown University

 - Introduction to Christian Theology

 - Believing INTO Christ: Relational Faith and Human Flourishing, Waco, Texas, Baylor University Press, 2021.